Skip to main content

 • replayability

-• “The absence of new game plus modes or alternate game modes limits the replayability, which is a drawback considering the price.”
+• “Unfortunately, the game is missing new game plus modes or alternate game modes to enhance replayability, which is another detractor considering the price tag.”

-• “Finally, do keep in mind the game can be beaten in less than 10 hours, the last third of the game seems to negatively change in both story and quality, and replayability is entirely dependent upon how much you enjoyed the campaign.”
+• “Finally, keep in mind that the game can be beaten in less than 10 hours.
+The last third of the game seems to negatively change in both story and quality, and replayability is entirely dependent on how much you enjoyed the campaign.”

 • humor

-The humor in the game is generally well-received, with players noting its comedic moments and entertaining cutscenes that enhance the experience.
-However, to fully appreciate the humor, it's essential to pay close attention to the cutscenes, as player input can skip them.
-Overall, the game offers a mix of funny moments and enjoyable gameplay, reminiscent of the original PC version.
+The humor in the game is noted to be quite enjoyable, with players experiencing many funny moments, including amusing bugs and entertaining cutscenes.
+However, to fully appreciate the humor and storyline, players are advised to pay close attention to the cutscenes, as any input can skip them.
+Overall, the game offers a blend of humor that resonates well with players, making it a fun experience.

-• “It can be pretty funny, as my girlfriend said more than once while I played through this game, but if you really want to understand what's going on, then you better pay attention to all the cutscenes and keep your hands away from the controller, as any input will skip them.”
+• “It can be pretty funny, as my girlfriend said more than once as I played through this game, but if you really want to understand what's going on in this game, then you better pay attention to all the cutscenes and keep your hands away from the controller as any input will skip them.”

 • “Not even a quarter of the way into the game, I loved playing the original even with its quality and sometimes funny bugs.”